A sudden onset of floaters can be caused by a very serious eye problem and needs urgent attention, ideally within 24 hours. Read more about this here.

 - There are risks to this treatment, which are described below.

-When treating floaters with laser, it’s sometimes impossible to tell whether the floaters are too close to the lens or macula to be treated safely until the contact lens is applied.
+When treating floaters with laser in Melbourne, it’s sometimes impossible to tell whether the floaters are too close to the lens or macula to be treated safely until the contact lens is applied.
 Sometimes floaters can be moved away from the lens and macula simply by moving the eye and treating them in a ‘safe zone’.
 If not, the treatment has to be abandoned.

 Vitrectomy can be performed if YAG laser vitreolysis either can’t be done safely or hasn’t been successful.
 Vitrectomy surgery is much more complex than laser vitreolysis and has significantly different risks.
 The procedure and its risks are described in detail here.